jonbnewman/mobx-store-provider/docs/local-state.md

      Having your state managed the same way throughout your application makes it easier to reason about.

-  1. **You wrote some state logic that really belongs to another store/model within your application.**
+  1. **You wrote some local state logic that really belongs to another store/model within your application.**

      If your state is already contained in a `store` it makes it much easier to refactor and move around.